 6.7.2 Solution evaluation

-Editor's Note: This subclause will evaluate the solution.
+This solution solves the Key Issue 7 by proposing a procedure to register the VAL server in the slice enabler layer.
+The on-boarding functionalities of CAPIF could be utilized if applicable.
+This solution does not introduce impact on 5GS architecture and SEAL architecture.

 6.8 Solution 8: Discovery of management service exposure

 6.8.1 Solution description